How to download and install AutoHotkey

 - Run the script by double-clicking on the file.
 You won't see anything happen, but AutoHotkey is now running the script, and if you press Win+Q anywhere that accepts text it will write "Hello World!" automatically.

-The above example script is just the very basics of creating an AutoHotkey script.
+The above example script is a basic example of creating an AutoHotkey script.
 Almost anything that can be done on a computer with the keyboard or mouse can be automated using AutoHotkey.
 Further information and examples are found in the following links.

 - How to automate your work with AutoHotkey.